-The Jackson School welcomes educators to participate in the 2018 Summer Master Teacher Workshop, which will focus on the 100-year anniversary of the end of World War I, and how European and international security issues have been shaped in that time.
+The Henry M. Jackson School of International Studies welcomed middle school, high school, and community college educators to participate in the 2018 Summer EU Policy Forum, co-sponsored by the European Union’s Erasmus+ Programme, and focused on contemporary issues in the European Union including the 100-year anniversary of the end of World War I, and how European and international security issues have been shaped in that time.

 Just as the League of Nations was not destined to be a long-lasting institution, much of what had been written into the final treaties of WWI failed to prevent the rising tensions that would eventually lead to the Second World War.
 The Treaty of Versailles with Germany, along with the treaties with Austria and Hungary, stipulated the re-drawing of borders, creation of new sovereign states, payment of unsustainable reparations, and the demilitarization of the belligerent forces.
 These treaties brought about more than their original intent; they also fostered a sense of resentment and anger among those faced with their consequences.
 Such sentiments grew stronger and contributed to the rise of political extremism and eventually the Second World War.

 Fast-forward 100 years and we see ourselves with well-established institutions that provide collective security, namely the United Nations and the North Atlantic Treaty Organization.
 We also see a push for the use of diplomacy over arms in the pursuit of the nuclear disarmament of potentially threatening states.
 At the same time, members of today’s collective security organizations are at odds, and others are threatening to leave.
 We also have come to see rising levels of nationalism and ethnocentrism, leading to a resurgence of populist parties across Europe.